Loading...

 Portion Control

-Reduce the portion size of grilled chicken and German roasted vegetables.
-Smaller portions can lead to smaller glucose spikes.
+Reduce the portion size of the grilled chicken and German roasted vegetables to moderate your intake and avoid excessive glucose spikes.

 Include Healthy Fats